frePPLe/frepple/doc/installation-guide/windows-installer.rst

 #. **Select the license file**

-   The enterprise edition requires a license file to be activated.
+   The Enterprise Edition requires a license file to be activated.
 You get the license file when you register your copy on the support section of the website.

    .. image:: _images/wininstall4.png